 Research Into New Disease Vector Surveillance Techniques

 University of Glasgow’s Dr Francesco Baldini is leading a new collaborative project on advancing infrared and AI-based techniques for real-time mosquito age-grading and evaluation of malaria vector control interventions in Africa.
 The project is part of a $3.9 million research consortium led by Ifakara Health Institute (IHI) in Tanzania, which received the funding from the Bill & Melinda Gates Foundation.
-Dr Baldini, a lecturer in the Institute of Biodiversity, Animal Health and Comparative Medicine (BAHCM), is focused on the challenge of malaria control and will receive $1.2 million to support technological advancements and capacity building effort in the program.
+Dr Baldini, a lecturer in the School of Biodiversity, One Health and Veterinary Medicine, is focused on the challenge of malaria control and will receive $1.2 million to support technological advancements and capacity building effort in the program.

 Our ability to control of vector-borne diseases from malaria to dengue is currently at risk, threatened by increased insect abundance following global climate change and the spread of insecticide resistance.
 The growth of vector-borne diseases threatens at-risk areas and can be detrimental to global health.

 To tackle this emergency, there is urgent need to accelerate the evaluation of newly developed vector control solutions.
 However, the roadmap implementation of these new solutions is currently very extensive (in time and resources).
 Specifically, there are no appropriate methods to measure mosquito age in wild populations, despite age being the most important factor that affects disease transmission.
 This makes it difficult to determine if control programmes are targeting the "right" mosquitoes.